Plan Your Move to Lake Chapala Mexico the Right Way

 You’ve read about the beauty of the Lake Chapala area and how enticing it seems from the descriptions in the pictures and articles.
 You’ve done some research on this as a possible retirement destination.
 It looks very promising – even exotic!
 But reading about moving to Mexico and actually doing it are two different things.

-Relying on what you read on the internet or what you hear from other people can be dangerous – how much of it is “Fake News” or just out of date information?
+Relying on what you read on the internet or what you hear from other people can be dangerous – how much of it is “Fake News” or just out-of-date information?

 So without a doubt, it is a good idea to do your “due diligence” and check it out thoroughly BEFORE you pull up the stakes from where you are now.
 After all, what if you find out that Lake Chapala is NOT for you AFTER you move there?
 Ouch!
-That would not be a good time – more like a waste of time, waste of money and a lot of trouble at a time in your life when you probably can’t afford it.
+That would not be a good time – more like a waste of time, a waste of money, and a lot of trouble at a time in your life when you probably can’t afford it.

 Retirement in another country is definitely doable – thousands do it every year – so what should you know before making the move?

 When Moving to Another Country – It’s Even More Important to Plan Ahead

 Planning your retirement involves financial, health, and lifestyle issues.
 This is a “cross-roads” decision-time of life.
 The decisions you make around retirement or moving will impact the rest of your and your family’s life.
 When retirement includes moving to another country we add a few more items to the “My Plan to Move to Mexico” list.

 For instance, if you retire near “home”, then you don’t need to worry about speaking the language, the currency exchange rate, immigration requirements, cultural differences, or a different medical system to name a few.